 Are There Different Types of Homeowners Insurance?

 As we’ve mentioned, there are different types of homeowner insurance policies that protect you and your home in different ways depending on your needs and what your home qualifies for.
-Take an in-depth look at three of the most common policies and their differences here: HO2, HO3, and an HO5.
+Take an in-depth look at three of the most common policies and their differences here: HO2, HO3, and HO5.

 In total, eight different homeowner insurance policies are available under a variety of circumstances.
 Take a look below at the different policies that can help protect your home: